 Authorization to Collect Payments

-Approval from the Budget Office is required before a department or functional area may receive or collect payment.
-A New Account Application Form must be completed and sumbitted to the Budget Office within 30 days of beginning the proposed activity.
-The Budget Office will review the proposed activity, assist the New Account Manager or department in developing specific payment collection procedures, and identify the proper account for deposits.
-This will ensure that funds are directed to the correct campus IFR or Auxiliary Services Corporation (ASC) Agency Account and that the appropiate controls are in place to manage collection and deposit of funds.
+Approval from the Finance Office is required before a department or functional area may receive or collect payment.
+A New Account Application Form must be completed and submitted to the Finance Office within 30 days of beginning the proposed activity.
+The Finance Office will review the proposed activity, assist the New Account Manager or department in developing specific payment collection procedures, and identify the proper account for deposits.
+This will ensure that funds are directed to the correct campus IFR or Auxiliary Services Corporation (ASC) Agency Account and that the appropriate controls are in place to manage collection and deposit of funds.

-If the Budget Office determines that an ASC Agency Account is most appropriate, the New Account Manager or department will have to complete a Trust and Agency Account Application with the ASC and follow ASC specific guidelines, policies and procedures in addtion to these procedures.
+If the Finance Office determines that an ASC Agency Account is most appropriate, the New Account Manager or department will have to complete a Trust and Agency Account Application with the ASC and follow ASC specific guidelines, policies and procedures in addition to these procedures.

 Transmission of Funds to Central Payment Location